irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 Things to note here:
 - Another catch-all instruction `alu.^funct`
 - `mv`: is really just an `or` instruction where `rt=rs`, this gives more nice disassembly.
-- `cmp`: instruction is missing semantics because we don't yet understand what is does.
 - `RDlo`, `RSlosrc`: similar tables to `RD` and `RSsrc` but only working on the low part of the registers.

 At this point in time our disassembly for the `SHA256_init` looks like this